mia-platform/documentation/docs/software-catalog/catalog-and-marketplace/overview.md

 ## Enabling the visibility to all Companies

-To make a item of your Company accessible to other Companies, you first need to create it.
-Follow the instructions on [this page](/software-catalog/manage-items/overview.md) to do so.

-When creating your item, you can make it accessible to other companies by editing its `visibility` property.
-Specifically, set the `allTenants` property inside the `visibility` object to "true".
+To make an item from your Company accessible to other Companies, you need to modify its `visibility` property.
+Specifically, set the `allTenants` property within the `visibility` object to "true".

 After editing, the visibility property should look like this:

 ```json